 We can only silently shrug, and point at the baby.

-With space in homes being a premium, you would ideally want a play area that’s not overly obstructive too.
+With space in homes being a premium (and no, you don’t have to get a design agency to redesign your home!), you would ideally want a play area that’s not overly obstructive too.

 Ideally, you would want toys that are well put together, rather than comprising of many different items that you have to pick up, again and again and again.